-Unsatisfied with other surveys of London's poverty, in 1886, Booth began work on his monumental work, Life and Labour of the People of London (finished in 1903), which totaled seventeen volumes.
+Unsatisfied with other surveys of London's poverty, in 1886, Booth began work on his monumental work, Life and Labour of the People in London, which eventually totaled 17 volumes.
 Beatrice Webb, Mary Booth and other social reformers worked on this project at various times.
-While previous studies estimated that 25% of Londoners were in poverty, Booth's study showed the number to be at about 35%.
+While previous studies estimated that 25 percent of Londoners were in poverty, Booth's study showed the number to be at about 35 percent.
 It is believed that his studies on the poor helped result, at least in part, in the Old Age Pensions Act of 1908.

 Compiled by Bonnie Gutsch